-Dear Chair Castro and Members of the Senate Executive Committee:
+Dear Chair Hansen, Vice Chair Jordan, and Members of the Committee:

-On behalf of the National Taxpayers Union (NTU), America's oldest taxpayer advocacy organization, I write to offer our comments regarding SB85 and its underlying concepts, both of which we understand will be a topic in today's meeting of the Senate Executive Committee.
+On behalf of the National Taxpayers Union (NTU), America's oldest taxpayer advocacy organization, and its many supporters in Minnesota, we write to offer our comments regarding HF 3200 and its underlying concepts, both of which we understand will be a topic in today's meeting of the Committee.

-Illinois state lawmakers have an opportunity to lead the way with a new beverage container deposit program that could, if properly structured, not only save taxpayer dollars but also dramatically increase recycling rates, create jobs and improve the state's economy.
+Minnesota lawmakers have an opportunity to lead the way with a new beverage container deposit program that could, if properly structured, not only save taxpayer dollars but also dramatically increase recycling rates, create jobs and improve the state's economy.
+A successful outcome for taxpayers greatly depends upon the specific language the Committee now chooses to offer to the full House.